pavlm/oauth2-tier/readme.md

 * Configuration via env file.
 * File system directory can be exposed via http, otherwise requests go to upstream.
 * File browser has also file viewer panel.
-* Some well known providers are available (only two for now).
+* Some well known providers are available (only three for now).
 * Typical OAuth provider may be configured without coding.
 * Multiple host names can be used when it works behind trusted proxy.